Orestistsira/cacao-knowledge-base/README.md

 4. Create the resource.

 #### **4. Using Retool Cloud?
 Set Up Ngrok (Recommended)**
-If using Retool online and running the backend locally, you need to expose the API using **Ngrok**:
+If using Retool online and running the backend locally, you need to expose the API.
+We recommend using **Ngrok**:
 1. Install [Ngrok](https://ngrok.com).
 2. Run:
 ```sh